Flinterpop/wxFormBuilder_Ping/readme.md

 Each site is a list of IPs and a Name.
 Modify as required.

+### UI Builder
+There is a file called `RCS_PingBuilder.fbp` that is used by wxFormBuilder to generate code for the UI.

 Features to add:
 1. Read sites from a text file
 2. Run a network discovery based on a subnet input (like 192.168.1.0/24)